Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-Every investor in Ero Copper Corp (TSE:ERO) should be aware of the most powerful shareholder groups.
+Every investor in Ero Copper Corp.
+(TSE:ERO) should be aware of the most powerful shareholder groups.
 Generally speaking, as a company grows, institutions will increase their ownership.
 Conversely, insiders often decrease their ownership over time.
-I quite like to see at least a little bit of insider ownership.
-As Charlie Munger said ‘Show me the incentive and I will show you the outcome.’
+I generally like to see some degree of insider ownership, even if only a little.
+As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.'

-With a market capitalization of CA$857m, Ero Copper is a small cap stock, so it might not be well known by many institutional investors.
-Taking a look at the our data on the ownership groups (below), it’s seems that institutions own shares in the company.
-Let’s take a closer look to see what the different types of shareholder can tell us about ERO.
+Ero Copper has a market capitalization of CA$1.4b, so we would expect some institutional investors to have noticed the stock.
+Our analysis of the ownership of the company, below, shows that institutional investors have bought into the company.
+Let's take a closer look to see what the different types of shareholder can tell us about ERO.

 What Does The Institutional Ownership Tell Us About Ero Copper?

-As you can see, institutional investors own 26% of Ero Copper.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
-When multiple institutions own a stock, there’s always a risk that they are in a ‘crowded trade’.
+As you can see, institutional investors own 36% of Ero Copper.
+This suggests some credibility amongst professional investors.
+But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
+When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see Ero Copper’s historic earnings and revenue, below, but keep in mind there’s always more to the story.
+You can see Ero Copper's historic earnings and revenue, below, but keep in mind there's always more to the story.

-Hedge funds don’t have many shares in Ero Copper.
+We note that hedge funds don't have a meaningful investment in Ero Copper.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.

 Insider Ownership Of Ero Copper

-It seems insiders own a significant proportion of Ero Copper Corp.
-It has a market capitalization of just CA$857m, and insiders have CA$152m worth of shares in their own names.
-I would say this shows alignment with shareholders, but it is worth noting that the company is still quite small; some insiders may have founded the business.
-You can click here to see if those insiders have been buying or selling.
+It seems insiders own a significant proportion of Ero Copper Corp..
+It has a market capitalization of just CA$1.4b, and insiders have CA$253m worth of shares in their own names.
+That's quite significant.
+It is good to see this level of investment.
+You can check here to see if those insiders have been buying recently.

 General Public Ownership